 Like any good aspiring minimalist, I first read Marie Kondo’s minimalism book, The Life Changing Magic of Tidying Up.
-Except I noticed she had one glaring fault in her book: she doesn’t give any clues on how to apply minimalism with kids.
+Except I noticed she had one glaring fault in her book: she doesn’t give any clues on how to apply minimalism in your family.

-I’m not talking about stark white walls and bare furniture.
-Extreme minimalism works for some, but in reality, a more moderate minimalism is a better approach for families.
+Now, I’m not talking about stark white walls and bare furniture.
+Extreme minimalism works for some, but in reality, a more moderate minimalism is a better approach for most families.

-If you’d like to try a minimalist lifestyle for your family but don’t know where to start, let me show you three ways to apply minimalism with kids.
+If you’d like to try a minimalist lifestyle for your family but don’t know where to start, let me show you three simple ways to apply minimalism in your home:

-When my oldest started school, he’d come home every day full of excitement, new experiences… and papers!
-Part of me feels like I really ought to go plant a tree to compensate for all the paper he uses.
+When my eldest started school, he’d come home every day full of excitement, new experiences… and papers.
+Part of me felt like I ought to plant a tree to compensate for all the paper he uses!

-If you want to achieve minimalism with kids, you’ll need to handle all the papers that come into your life.
+If you want to achieve minimalism, you’ll need to handle all the paper that comes into your life.

 Organize your children’s papers into five categories: